 He and his wife Andrea met in junior high.
 There is some debate about exactly when and where this happened, however.
 Andrea remembers him in 8th grade.
 Elliott remembers first meeting in 9th grade when, according to Andrea, she had “developed” over the summer.
 They dated through high school and then on and off for another 5 years before Andrea finally made him commit.
 They were married in 1988.
-They have 4 children (3 girls and 1 boy) ranging in age from 22 – 30, and 5 grandchildren (3 girls and 2 boys) ranging in age from 18 months to 8 years.
+They have 4 children (3 girls and 1 boy) ranging in age from 22 to 30 and 5 grandchildren (3 girls and 2 boys) ranging in age from 18 months to 8 years.

 Elliott graduated from the U in 1990 with a BS in Accounting.
 He’s been BS’ing about accounting ever since.
-He wanted to be an attorney but after 7 years, a wife and a baby he decided to give the accounting thing a try.
+He wanted to be an attorney, but after 7 years, a wife, and a baby, he decided to give the accounting thing a try.
 Who really wants to be an attorney anyway?
-He went to work right after graduation for a fortune 500 company in Southern California.
-After working there for a couple of years he decided he needed to get some letters behind his name (MBA or CPA).
+He went to work right after graduation for a Fortune 500 company in Southern California.
+After working there for a couple of years, he decided he needed to get some letters behind his name (MBA or CPA).
 The CPA route seemed to fit better so he studied for the CPA exam and got a job at KPMG, one of 8, at the time, world-wide accounting firms.
-After working there for a year, he and Andrea decided it was time to get out of California and headed to Las Vegas with, their two oldest children Brynn and Derek.
+After working there for a year, he and Andrea decided it was time to get out of California and headed to Las Vegas with their two oldest children, Brynn and Derek.
 He worked for another of the Big 8 firms, Arthur Anderson, in Vegas for 3 years, leaving in 1997 to become the CFO for a local homebuilder.
 Courtney and Danielle (Dani) were born in Las Vegas.
 He started working for the local homebuilder just in time to tell them they were bankrupt.
 That led to a move to Utah and several jobs in the construction industry over the next 11 years.
-During this time, he was the Controller for Layton Construction Company and was a founding shareholder in another commercial contractor called SIRQ which was started in 2004 with a bunch of former Layton guys.
+During this time, he was the Controller for Layton Construction Company and was a founding shareholder in another commercial contractor called SIRQ, which was started in 2004 with a bunch of former Layton guys.